Finite-time Landauer principle beyond weak coupling: Thermodynamic geometry

 where $\Lambda>0$ is a parameter characterizing its width.
-Exact solutions for the resonant-level model are known, in particular for the wide-band limit $\Lambda \rightarrow \infty$~\cite{schaller2014open,Ludovico2014,Esposito2015,Esposito2015b,Bruch2016,Haughian2018,Mitchison2018}.
-We should note that the energy of the system-bath interaction is proportional to $\Lambda$, and therefore is divergent in this limit.
+Exact and explicit solutions for the resonant-level model are known in the wide-band limit $\Lambda \rightarrow \infty$~\cite{schaller2014open,Ludovico2014,Esposito2015,Esposito2015b,Bruch2016,Haughian2018,Mitchison2018}.
+This limit is commonly used to describe quantum systems in contact with fermionic macroscopic baths, e.g. in quantum dots or single-molecule junctions~\cite{Evers2020,Covito2018}.
+In essence, it neglects the structure of the density of states in the bath and, as a consequence, a main limitation is that it fails to describe the short-time dynamics~\cite{Covito2018}.
+Nevertheless, this problem does not affect this study since we are interested in large times.
+We should further note that the energy of the system-bath interaction is proportional to $\Lambda$, and therefore is divergent in this limit.
 We will therefore take $\Lambda$ to be finite but much larger than any other energy scale of the system.
-For our analysis to be valid we simply require dynamics much slower than $\Lambda^{-1}$.
+For our analysis to be valid we simply require dynamics much slower than $\Lambda^{-1}$ \cite{schaller2014open}.

 The dynamics are solved via a quantum Langevin approach, which is detailed in \aref{sm:solution_rl} (see also~\cite{Pancotti2020,Tong2022}).
 Taking the initial state to have no correlations between S and B ($\rho(0) = \rho_S(0)\otimes\rho_B(0)$) and the bath to be in a thermal state; we find the probability of occupation of the excited level of the system $p(t) = \<\hat a^\dagger \hat a \>$ and the system-bath interaction energy $v(t) = \sum_k \lambda_k\<\hat a^\dagger \hat b_k\> + h.c.$,